MicrosoftDocs/learn/learn-pr/data-ai-cert/convert-speech-to-text/includes/5-exercise-convert-speech-file-to-text.md

 1. Start by opening a browser tab or window and navigating to Visual [Studio Code Online](https://visualstudio.microsoft.com/services/visual-studio-online/)

-[!NOTE] At this time, Safari is not a suppored browser for the preview of VS Code Online
+[!NOTE] At this time, Safari is not a supported browser for the preview of VS Code Online

 2. You will require an Azure subscription to create an environment for Visual Studio Code Online
 1. Select the **Get started** button.